rubigdata/bigdata-blog-2019-LoeveW/Assignment3.md

     }
   }
   ```
-So, by altering the mapper as shown above, we can see who appears more often, by only going over the dataset once.
+So, by altering the mapper as shown above, we can see who appears more often, by only going over the whole dataset once.

 This results in a more comprehensible file, which shows us that "Romeo" occurs 313 times and "Juliet" occurs 204 times.
 Thus, Romeo makes more occurences.